Delphboy/ILO-Platform-Feedback/README.md

 ##### User

-To get started you simply need to take the survey  [http://delphboy-dev.gearhostpreview.com/]
+To get started you simply need to take the survey, submit results and you are done.

 ##### Admin

-To get started you need to log into your account  [http://delphboy-dev.gearhostpreview.com/login.php]
+To get started you need to log into your account, you can follow the user guide from this point on.

 ## Running FtpServer stand-alone in 5 minutes